 The Interstate crosses the Black's Fork River around the trona mines, then it ascends to Peru Hill, the junction of Wyoming 372, a quick route to the Seedskadee National Wildlife Refuge.
 More importantly for fishermen, Wyoming 372 provides easy access to the Fontenelle Reservoir.
 Interstate 80 descends to the Green River just beyond this interchange; this is the lowest point along the freeway between Utah and Cheyenne.

 The Interstate 80 bypass (known as a "marginal" by the Wyoming Department of Transportation) around Green River is routed along the north side of town at the base of Tollgate Rock, Teakettle Rock, and the Green River Palisades.

-After traveling through the tunnel, get off at Exit 91 (East Green River interchange).
 The town of Green River has about 13,000 people.
 Green River is the Sweetwater County seat, but the economy is driven by the aforementioned trona mines.
 While Rock Springs (the next town to the east along Interstate 80) is driven by coal and oil, Green River is dubbed the "Trona Capital of the World."